The best dressed stars on the Met Gala red carpet

 Camila Cabello

-The musician arrived in a white gown, with a train, cut-out detail in the middle, ruffles, and a floral design on it, by Prabal Gurung.
-She had her hair in an updo along with flowers in it.
+The musician arrived in a white gown by Prabal Gurung, which had a train on it and a cu-out-detail in the middle.
+The side of it featured ruffles and a floral design.
+Her had was in an updo and had a flower in it.

 Cynthia Erivo